-Most of these dogs are depressed, fearful and scared, that is the honest truth.
+Many of these dogs can be depressed, fearful and scared, that is the honest truth.
 The depression and damage varies per dog and scenario as those rescued as strays are usually less traumatized as those actually rescued from a slaughterhouse actively torturing them.
 It is best to ask questions about the dog you are interested in to make sure you are able to help them through their restoration process.
 Because these dogs come from various scenarios and information is limited, we do our best to provide as much info beforehand as possible.
 The only people that should adopt these animals are people that are prepared to confront and conquer any problem that comes their way.
 If we see any major trauma or behavioal issues, the dogs will go to training before they are adopted out to ensure everyone stays safe, them included.

 Does it Cost to Adopt?

 Yes.
 Getting the dogs rescued, healthy and to the USA is no easy task!
 So much goes into this.
 Each dog is considered homeless once saved which means they have $0 to their name.
 There is no budget or funds for saving them other than what each group fundraises.
 To rescue, medically treat, vaccinate, spay/neuter, transport, board, feed and place the dog into a new home runs us about $700- $7,000 depending on each dog’s medical situation.
 Bunny’s Buddies does NOT profit off of any dog but we do ask that you contribute to their abundant debts acquired throughout their rescue.

 Adoption costs vary per dog but they range between $750 – $850.
 Keep in mind, you are also getting a new best friend, many being purebred dogs, at a much lower rate than a dog from a breeder.
 Of course, these dogs come with more needs which is why the cost is more reasonable.

 What Kind of Home Does a Rescue Need?